haxtheweb/edtechjoker/draft-outline.md

   - The renaming also avoids issues w/ already having a fork of the original copy
   - Make sure everyone on your team has a fork of the repo and then has it cloned locally on their machine
   - `npm install` and `npm start` to ensure everyone has everything running properly
+  - Using the feedback from class, partners in front-end, back-end, and API/Owner will work together to improve their Option to be the best it can be
   - If you hit this bullet point before the end of class, start into the "activity" for thursday.
 The faster you get Thursday done, the more time to work on the homework in class!

 ## Wednesday